Laggrif/Youtube_Download/README.md

 # Basic app to download music from youtube

+## Installation
+Download the .exe file from the <a href='https://github.com/Laggrif/Youtube_Download/releases/latest'>release page</a> and proceed with the installer.

+## Building
+Clone the project on your local machine, download ffmpeg from <a href='https://ffmpeg.org/download.html'>their website</a> and extract it under ```src/ffmpeg```.
+Install the python packages with ```pip install requirements.txt``` and run ```Build.py```.
+You now have your own .exe installer

 ## Still in development, new features will eventually be added
-Do not hesitate to ask for features, make suggestions or pull requests.
+Do not hesitate to ask for features and make suggestions or pull requests.

-## Please Help
+### Please Help

 I am ultimately planning on putting a protection so you cannot download unsupported urls.
-For the time, if you see any youtube url that is not working (for example `https://www.youtube.com`), please put a response to <a href='https://github.com/Laggrif/Youtube_Download/issues/1'>this issue</a> with the url and I will add them to the blacklist as soon as possible
+For the time, it is only a manually written blacklist.
+Therefore, if you see any youtube url that is not working (for example `https://www.youtube.com`), please put a response to <a href='https://github.com/Laggrif/Youtube_Download/issues/1'>this issue</a> with the url and I will add them to the blacklist as soon as possible.

+## Dependencies
 This project make use of <a href='https://github.com/yt-dlp/yt-dlp'>yt-dlp</a> and <a href='https://wiki.qt.io/Qt_for_Python'>Pyside6</a>.
+A huge thanks to them for their amazing work.

 <br>
 <br>